JetBrains/Qodana/topics/custom-profiles.md

 ## baseProfile

+<link-summary>This block lets you specify the profile that will serve as a basis for your profile configuration. </link-summary>

 The `baseProfile` block lets you specify the profile that will serve as a basis for your profile configuration.
 It can accept the following values: